 7. Network, network, network.
 Reaching out to other bloggers or people in your industry by way of sharing and commenting on their content is a good way to build up some reciprocal link and sharing karma.
 Make it a habit to read, curate and share 10 to 20 pieces of high-quality relevant content and you’ll earn the right to reach out and ask for the same.
 Make certain that you’re sharing content because it’s good content and not so you can get links and it will work out for you.

 8. Paid syndication.
 Services like Outbrain and nRelate can push your content out to publications that are looking for specific types of content and stories.
 This can create a great amount of traffic from new visitors to your site.

 9. Social bookmark sites.
-Every day people visit sites like Reddit, Digg, Delicious and Diigo to save and organize bookmarks online.
+Every day people visit sites like Reddit, Digg, Evernote and Diigo to save and organize bookmarks online.
 Of course, all these people also spend a great deal of time viewing and clicking on related content that others find as well, so spending time to go deep in a couple social bookmark sites, building a network, sharing other people’s content and promoting your own content can be another way to generate links and traffic.